-The SMP service proivded by the BPC registers a urn for query.
-Note that the API specification is essentially the urn with modifications to include some additional service capability codes but mostly to accomodate characters that would otherwise be illegal in a URL.
+The SMP service provided by the BPC registers a urn for query.
+Note that the API specification is essentially the urn with modifications to include some additional service capability codes but mostly to accommodate characters that would otherwise be illegal in a URL.

-After registering a urn(s) on the SML service, go to the SMP service at https://sml-api.sc-b2b.us/docs to register the urn there in order to get a reponse for testing SMP query functionality.
+After registering a urn(s) on the SML service, go to the SMP service at https://sml-api.sc-b2b.us/docs to register the urn there in order to get a response for testing SMP query functionality.

 The code implemented to create the NAPTR DNS record on AWS Route53 is available in the GitHub repository: BPCOpenSourceTools/smp-service.

-Client/server certificate trust implicit in the test doman.
+Client/server certificate trust implicit in the test domain.